centre-for-humanities-computing/orige-networks/README.md

 ## User guide
 ### Editing 'about' and 'glossaries'

 These files are in a Markdown format (https://www.markdownguide.org/).
-The can be found and edited as text under `/lib/server/assets/`.
+They can be found and edited as markdown-formatted text under `/lib/server/assets/`.